Taking Charge Of Giving Birth

-At the same time, I was haunted to know that surgical births were fast becoming the norm in the United States, and in fact cesarean sections had skyrocketed from 1 in 20 births to 1 in 3 within my lifetime.
-What was a rarity thirty years ago had earned its rank as our country’s most common major surgery, and I dreaded the possibility that my obstetrician might deprive me of my birthing experience by performing the quick but drastic procedure without irrefutable evidence that doing so was truly a matter of life and death.
+At the same time, I was haunted to know surgical births were fast becoming the norm in the United States, and in fact cesarean sections had skyrocketed from 1 in 20 births to 1 in 3 within my lifetime.
+What was a rarity 30 years earlier had earned its rank as our country’s most common major surgery, and I dreaded the possibility that my obstetrician might deprive me of my birthing experience by performing the quick but drastic procedure without irrefutable evidence that doing so was truly a matter of life and death.
 That early in my pregnancy, I had yet to learn that cesareans statistically posed a far greater mortality threat to both mothers and babies over vaginal birth.
-I was guided instead by my intuition: If my body was capable of doing something so astounding as to create and deliver into the world another human being, then I wanted to experience that miracle for myself.
+I was guided instead by my intuition: If my body was capable of doing something so astounding as to create and birth a baby, then I wanted to experience that miracle for myself.

 One evening, while conducting Internet research on childbirth, I happened across a website in which a mother shared the details of her natural home birth.
 To my amazement, she never described a single sensation as painful.
 I skeptically considered whether she withheld the negative details, or possibly even fabricated the whole tale.

 But photos of husband and wife, newborn and siblings, removed all suspicion.
-Serenity, intimacy and laughter shaped each scene.
+Serenity, intimacy, and laughter shaped each scene.
 My mind struggled to accept what I saw.
 Certainly I always knew natural childbirth was possible, but I never dreamed it could be so simple.
-My heart physically ached with longing, compelling me to admit a natural, drug-free birth was my dream.
+My heart physically ached with longing, compelling me to admit a natural birth was my dream.
 But I quickly dismissed the notion, rallying myself into society’s conventional way of thinking: Surely any educated, metropolitan woman like me would be out of her mind to birth outside of a hospital.
 I reminded myself that natural childbirth was nothing more than the unfortunate, inevitable fate of our ancestors.
 That’s why virtually no rational woman today, or so I believed, declined pain medication that was readily available and administered by experts.
-To think that we could numb the sensations of childbirth with an injection or an IV—surely I should consider myself among the luckiest women in history.
+To think that we could so easily numb the sensations of childbirth—surely we modern women should consider ourselves the luckiest in history.

 The Myth of My First Trimester: Doctors Operate in My Best Interest

 If patients had the right to informed consent, then I couldn’t understand why more women didn’t refuse some of these interventions.
-Pitocin and Cytotec, for example, have never been FDAapproved for the elective induction of labor, yet countless women followed their doctors’ recommendations to use it for that very purpose.
-Were women provided with a full disclosure of the risks and side effects?
-Were they aware they could refuse?
-Knowing that revenue targets were hanging over obstetricians’ heads, I realized that birthing mothers had fallen victim to a powerful conflict of interest in the medical community.
+Pitocin and Cytotec, for example, have never been FDA-approved for the elective induction of labor, yet millions of women followed their doctors’ recommendations for non-medical induction.
+Were women provided with full disclosure?
+Were they told they could refuse?

 At my 12-week checkup, I asked my own obstetrician a straightforward question: her cesarean rate.
 Her response was a casual wave of the hand, claiming she hadn’t bothered to calculate those numbers in years.
-After pressing her relentlessly, she finally admitted it was at least 40 percent.
+After I pressed her relentlessly for an estimate, she finally admitted it was close to 50 percent.

-“Some cesareans are elective,” she began.
-“Many women feel they would prefer to have their own doctor perform a cesarean rather than take the chance of delivering vaginally with a less familiar doctor from the same practice.”
+“Some are elective,” she began.
+“Many women prefer to have their own doctor perform a cesarean rather than take the chance of delivering vaginally with a less familiar doctor from the same practice.”

 And you actually give merit to that choice?
 I wanted to ask.
 Major surgery, unnecessarily performed as a matter of familiarity and convenience?

-“As for emergency cesareans,” she sighed, “we don’t like if the mother is too old, too heavy or too thin, or if the baby is premature, too big or overdue.
-Other concerns are low amniotic fluid, multiples, placenta previa, breech positioning, gestational diabetes and failure to progress—that is, we’d like to see you dilate at least one centimeter per hour.”
+“As for emergency cesareans,” she sighed, “I don’t like if the mother is too old or too young, too heavy or too thin, or if the baby measures too small or too large.
+I also don’t like if the baby arrives too early or late.
+Other concerns are multiples, low amniotic fluid, placenta previa, a breech baby, gestational diabetes or failure to progress—that is, I’ll need to see you’re dilating at least one centimeter per hour.”

-I was bewildered at how she could recite such an exhaustive list with a straight face, and dejectedly realized all three of my mother’s vaginal births had exceeded 10 hours.
-In fact, I had read that birthing, on average, lasts 12 to 14 hours.
+It didn’t occur to me that she provided no evidence.
+I sat bewildered at how she could recite such an exhaustive list with a straight face, and dejectedly realized all three of my mother’s vaginal births had exceeded 10 hours.
 Why are women today being subjected to an arbitrary and unnaturally short timeline when our ancestors were not?
 And whose idea was it to brand us a “failure” in the very diagnosis, with invasive surgery as its looming punishment?
+Little did I know, “failure to progress” is our country’s number one reason for cesarean section, and held no correlation whatsoever to the outcome of a woman’s birth.

 “I’ll be honest with you,” she finally added.
 “Litigation plays a big role.”

 I was unprepared for the ubiquitous “litigation argument” so frequently used by obstetricians.
 This defense allows doctors to give the impression that they aren’t willing to take any chances, thereby creating grounds to perform a surgical birth and reduce the likelihood of a malpractice suit.
-The irony is that this assertion manipulates couples into inferring that a cesarean is the safer method of childbirth, when in fact it is statistically far more likely to produce an adverse outcome over vaginal birth.
+The irony is that this assertion manipulates couples into inferring that a cesarean is the safer method of childbirth, when in fact it is statistically far more likely to produce an adverse outcome for both mother and baby.

-Ironically, my obstetrician figured she could comfort me by drawing an imaginary line along my lower abdomen to show me where she would make the incision, assuring me even the smallest bikini would hide the scar.
+Ironically, my obstetrician figured she could comfort me by drawing an imaginary line along my lower abdomen to show me where she would make the incision, assuring me that even a bikini would cover the scar.
 That she misunderstood me so greatly was staggering.
-If we were discussing the potentiality of undergoing major abdominal surgery in order to save a life, then wasn’t the scar inconsequential?
+If we were discussing the potentiality of undergoing major abdominal surgery in order to save my baby’s life, then wasn’t the scar inconsequential?
 I couldn’t imagine surgeons of cancer and organ transplants reassuring their patients of the cosmetic outcome.

-Soon thereafter, my husband and I learned that hiring a doula—a labor assistant—would improve my odds of a comfortable, vaginal birth.
+Soon thereafter, my husband and I learned that hiring a doula—a labor assistant—would statistically improve my odds of a comfortable, vaginal birth.
 When I told my obstetrician a doula would attend the birth with us, she shrugged.
-“Fine with me, if you really think it’s worth all that money,” she said.
-“Just make sure your doula remembers who’s in charge.”
+“Fine with me, if you really want to spend all that money.”
+Then she added, “Just make sure your doula remembers who’s in charge.”

 That evening I told our doula what the doctor had said.
 She stated plainly, “Of course I remember who’s in charge.
 You are.”